Cjtull19/DCF_Model_Monte_Carlo_Sim/README.md

 # META-DCF-Model-and-Monte-Carlo-Simulation

-This Project Enhances a Discounted Cash Flow Model built in Excel with a Monte Carlo Simulation executed on a Jupyter Notebook
+This Project Enhances a Discounted Cash Flow Model built in Excel with a Monte Carlo Simulation executed in a Jupyter Notebook

 <img> </img>
 ## Languages / Packages Used